avocado-framework/avocado/docs/source/guides/user/chapters/introduction.rst

 the program::

    $ avocado run sleeptest.py synctest.py --xunit - --json -
-   Options --json --xunit are trying to use stdout simultaneously Please set at least one of them to a file to avoid conflicts
+   avocado run: error: argument --json: Options --xunit --json are trying to use stdout simultaneously.
+Please set at least one of them to a file to avoid conflicts

 That's basically the only rule, and a sane one, that you need to follow.